-The company makes initial contact with states and/or geographic areas of interest, typically through a formal Request for Proposal (RFP).
+Initial contact is made with states and/or geographic areas of interest, typically through a formal Request for Proposal (RFP).
 The RFP contains general information about the company, the project parameters, and the decision drivers.
-If the company uses a private sector economic development guide, such as K&L Gates LLP, the RFP is typically delivered under a project codename, as companies usually do not reveal their identity at this stage.
+If the company uses a site selection and economic incentives consultant, the RFP is typically delivered by the consultant under a project codename, as companies usually do not reveal their identity at this stage.
 Based on responses to the RFP, the company then further narrows the target list to specific communities and/or properties that meet their parameters.